 Typically, a thorough eye exam from an ophthalmologist like Dr. Tracy is painless; however, there are several components.
 First, the doctor will begin the examination by asking you questions and learning about your health history and any ocular problems that you may be experiencing.
 Before your appointment, it’s important to know your family’s medical history as well because these can be indicators for what to be on the look out for.
 You will also need to share about any medications you are on or if you are experiencing any symptoms.
 The best thing a patient can do during this initial process is to provide a doctor like Dr. Tracy with as much information in regards to your health and your family’s health as possible.
 The more information that he has, the better service he can provide you.
 Next, your ophthalmologist will check your vision, measure the pressure inside your eyes, examine your eyes under a microscope, dilate your dilates, and look inside your eyes.
 These are standard examination procedures that can be expected at almost all initial eye exams and do not hurt.

-Dr. Tracy will check on the health of your:
+During an eye exam in Carlsbad, Dr. Tracy will check on the health of your:

 - Optic Nerve